Trushar2411/ielts-writing-evaluator/BERT-Model/README.md

 This project demonstrates how modern NLP techniques can be used in real-world educational contexts to automate assessment and guide student improvement in a personalized and scalable manner.

+## Model Performance

+Regression Results

+The regression model showed consistent improvement over training steps, with training loss decreasing from 28.39 at step 10 to 0.44 at step 240.
+This significant drop indicates that the model learned to approximate the score distribution effectively.
+Final performance on the test set was evaluated using:

+    Mean Squared Error (MSE): 0.643

+    Mean Absolute Error (MAE): 0.650

+These values suggest that the model, on average, predicted scores within approximately ±0.65 of the true band.
+For a high-stakes context like IELTS, this level of error is reasonably low and provides a reliable continuous scoring mechanism.

+Classification Results

+The classification model aimed to simplify the output by grouping essays into predefined band categories.
+Training loss reduced from 1.52 to 0.68, with an average training loss of 1.02 by the final epoch.
+The loss curve showed stable convergence with occasional fluctuations, suggesting general learning with some class-specific variance.

+Qualitative inspection of predictions shows the model performs well in assigning essays to appropriate band levels, particularly distinguishing lower bands.
+Integration with a feedback generator further enhances interpretability by providing writing tips along with predicted bands.